laulin/6502-sbc/README.md

 * IO (VIA) - WD65C22
 * SERIAL (ACIA) - WD65C51

-*I would like to thinks the 6502 team for the amazing job they did, and all people that hobby possible.*
+*I would like to thinks the 6502 team for the amazing job they did, and all people that make  this hobby possible.*

 *In memory of Chuck Paddle.*

 ## PCB